AaronJY/GServer/README.md

 A rudimentary TCP/UDP game server mimicking the architecture of Graal Online's GServer from the 90s-00s.

+## Projects

+The repo is made up of the following projects:
+* GServer.Server - the server to be connected to
+* GServer.Client - the client that connects to the server
+* GServer.Common - a class library used by both of the above projects.
+Contains shared code.

 ## Networking

 Packets are sent between the client and server to enable communication.
 Specific packets can carry data specific purposes, referred to as messages.
 A message has an ID that defines its type/purpose, as well as data related to its purpose.